-The user can read or edit all the records and settings and his or her rights are equal to the administrator rights (Admin).
+These users have full rights to administration and are equal to the Admin account.
 If there is at least one user with the full access to the administration, the default Admin account can be removed.

 Additional rights:

 User can override WWW content rules